iadnanmukhtar/bookstoread/README.md

 1. Open your `Books to Read.md` note.
 2. Right-click in the editor (or use the file menu) and choose your shell command.
-3. The note fills in with your current book list organized by status and folder.
+3. The script reads the `source:` path from the note's frontmatter, scans that folder, and writes the generated list back into the note.
 4. Save when prompted.

 Whenever you add new books or update labels, just run the command again to refresh the list.

-# Sample look in Obsidian
+### Sample Obsidian Screenshot

 <img width="1048" height="915" alt="image" src="https://github.com/user-attachments/assets/db937f4b-23c1-4c1c-8f1e-401b5a1352b2" />